blair-aitken/lane_detection/README.md

 Every camera bends the image a little (distortion).
 Calibration removes this so measurements are accurate.

-- Print `chessboard_A4.png` on A4 paper.
+1. Print `chessboard_A4.png` on A4 paper.
-- Mount flat on stiff cardboard or foam board (no bending).
+2. Mount flat on stiff cardboard or foam board (no bending).
-- Take 10–15 photos with your camera:
+3. Take 10–15 photos with your camera:
   - Move the board around the frame (corners, center, edges).
   - Tilt it at different angles.
   - Vary the distance (near/far).
--Save the photos into `data/chessboard_images/`
+4. Save the photos into `data/chessboard_images/`

 Do this once per camera setup.
 If you change the camera, lens, or resolution, recalibrate.